THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Experiments

 All experiments use an NVIDIA RTX 5080 (16GB), AdamW optimizer~\cite{loshchilov2019} ($\text{lr}=10^{-3}$), cosine annealing, and mixed precision (FP16).
 Four-domain experiments use 2M samples (80/20 train-test split; 400K test samples) with $\text{NUM\_RANGE}=20$ and $P_{\text{unk}}=0.15$.
 The resulting label distribution is approximately 26\% False, 33\% True, and 41\% Unknown; class weighting ($w_U = 2.0$) compensates for the imbalance.
 Kleene diagnostic tests use 10,000 independently generated samples per rule.
 Diagnostic construction requires care to avoid inadvertently making operands Unknown via cross-domain coupling and to avoid edge cases in relation construction; the correct protocol and the two specific pitfalls we encountered are documented in Appendix~\ref{app:diag}.
 Multi-hop experiments use 1M samples with 5-hop training chains.
 All multi-seed experiments use seeds $\{42, 123, 256, 777, 999\}$; Transformer baseline experiments are extended to 8 seeds with $\{31415, 27182, 14142\}$ where noted.

-\paragraph{Transformer baseline configurations.} We use two 8-layer, 8-head, $d{=}192$ Transformer variants~\cite{vaswani2017} (3.58--3.64M parameters): a post-LN configuration (BigTransformer) for the Kleene-task and probing comparisons (\S\ref{sec:kleene}, \S\ref{sec:delayed}), and a pre-LN variant~\cite{xiong2020preln} (TF8LTuned) for the chain pipeline (\S\ref{sec:chain}); the post-LN BigTransformer fails to converge under the matched learning rate in the three-phase Gumbel-softmax setting.
-Details in App.~\ref{app:backbone_ablation}. \emph{Plateau-restart symmetry:} for the \S\ref{sec:kleene} matched-protocol 4-domain comparison, plateau-restart is disabled for both THEIA and the Transformer baseline (neither training script contains a restart mechanism); the seed-123 Transformer non-convergence under matched protocol therefore reflects 150-epoch budget exhaustion under the no-restart regime applied symmetrically to both architectures, not an asymmetric disclosure.
+\paragraph{Transformer baseline configurations.} We use two 8-layer, 8-head, $d{=}192$ Transformer variants~\cite{vaswani2017} (3.58--3.64M parameters): a post-LN configuration (BigTransformer) for the Kleene-task and probing comparisons (\S\ref{sec:kleene}, \S\ref{sec:delayed}), and a pre-LN variant~\cite{xiong2020preln} (TF8LTuned) for the chain pipeline (\S\ref{sec:chain}); the post-LN BigTransformer fails to converge under the chain pipeline's shared learning rate in the three-phase Gumbel-softmax setting.
+Details in App.~\ref{app:backbone_ablation}. \emph{Plateau-restart symmetry:} for the \S\ref{sec:kleene} development-default 4-domain comparison, plateau-restart is disabled for both THEIA and the Transformer baseline (neither training script contains a restart mechanism); the seed-123 Transformer non-convergence under the development-default setting therefore reflects 150-epoch budget exhaustion under the no-restart regime applied symmetrically to both architectures, not an asymmetric disclosure.
 For the \S\ref{sec:chain} chain pipeline, plateau-restart is enabled for both THEIA and TF8LTuned (via a shared Phase~1 implementation); this asymmetry between the 4-domain and chain settings is a property of the training pipeline, not of the architecture comparison within each setting.